-The following is a summary of the fees billed to the Company by Berkovits & Company and by Morrison, Brown for audit services rendered with respect to the Company's annual financial statements for the Company's fiscal years ended June 30, 2007 and June 30, 2006, respectively, and the fees billed by Morrison, Brown in fiscal 2007 or fiscal 2006 for other services rendered during fiscal 2007 and 2006 (Berkovits & Company rendered no other services to the Company in or with respect to fiscal 2007 or 2006):
+The following is a summary of the fees billed to the Company by Berkovits & Company for services rendered to the Company with respect to the Company's fiscal years ended June 30, 2008 and June 30, 2007:

-Fee Category Berkovits & Company Morrison, Brown Morrison, Brown
+Berkovits & Company Berkovitz & Company Morrison, Brown

-Fiscal 2007 Fiscal 2007 Fiscal 2006
+Fee Category Fiscal 20087 Fiscal 2007 Fiscal 2007

-Audit Fees \$48,000 \$25,000 \$64,800
+Audit Fees \$72,000 \$48,000 \$25,000

 Audit-related fees

-Tax fees 10,375 10,300
+Tax fees 10,000 10,375

 All other fees

-Total Fees \$48,000 \$ 35,375 \$ 75,100
+Total Fees \$82,000 \$48,000 \$35,375

 Audit Fees.
-These fees were for services rendered by Berkovits & Company and by Morrison, Brown for their auditsof the Company's annual consolidated financial statements for the years ended June 30, 2007 and June 30, 2006, respectively, audits of a subsidiary's financial statements for those years required for inclusion in a subsidiary's Uniform Franchise Offering Circular and, in the case of Morrison, Brown, reviews of the Company's quarterly interim financial statements during the fiscal 2007 and fiscal 2006.
+The fees for services rendered by Berkovits & Company were for the audits of the Company's annual consolidated financial statements for the years ended June 30, 2008 and June 30, 2007, included in the Company's Annual Reports on Form 10-KSB for those years, reviews of the Company's quarterly financial statements included in the Company's Quarterly Reports on Form 10-Q during the year ended June 30, 2008 and audits of a subsidiary's financial statements for those years required for inclusion in a subsidiary's Uniform Franchise Offering Circular.
+The fees for services rendered by Morrison, Brown were for its reviews of the Company's quarterly financial statements included in the Company's Quarterly Reports on Form 10-QSB during the year ended June 30, 2007.

 Audit-Related Fees.
-Neither Berkovits & Company nor Morrison, Brown rendered any audit-related services to the Company during either fiscal 2007 or fiscal 2006.
+Neither Berkovits & Company nor Morrison, Brown rendered any audit-related services to the Company during either fiscal 2008 or fiscal 2007.